meirisoda/school_fall2023/PSCL389/EXAM2/Exam 2 Planning.md

 2. To enable the flexible, content-relevant manipulation of Working Memory
 3. To inhibit prepotent responses that may interfere with the present task or goal.
 ### Self-Regulation & Working Memory
-Antyhing that involves the control of internal states and/or external behavior; overriding prepotent responses.
+Anything that involves the control of internal states and/or external behavior; overriding prepotent responses.
 By keeping an active representation of goals and goal-relevant information in your working memory, self-regulation is increased.
 - it can flexbily update the working memory and keep it focused on context-relevant information pertinent to the desired goal
 - It inhibits unwanted thoughts and emotional reactions that run counter to said goal
-- It inhibits and overrides unwatne
+- It inhibits and overrides unwanted behavioural responses.
+#### Maintain focus on the goal
 ## (12) Increasing Happiness - Perspective Taking and Goals.
 How might someone increase their long-term happiness using these strategies?
 [[12 Reading Notes]]
 Mention the broaden and build theory!!!